This lesson is also available as an independent activity for students:

 - Click the rover sprite.
 Ask students which Events script they should use to start their timer code when the game starts.
 They should select the When flag clicked script and drag it to the workspace.

-- Clicking on Data scripts reveals no scripts because students have to create the variable they want to change.
+- Clicking on Variables scripts reveals no scripts because students have to create the variable they want to change.
 In this case, they are making a timer variable that will change as the game progresses.
 They should click Make a Variable and name it “timer.”
 Select the For all sprites option to make this variable available for use with other sprites.
 This will create a selection of scripts to choose from, all related to the timer variable.

 - Ask students which of the new scripts should run first when the run program flag is clicked.
 They should choose set timer to __ and connect it to the When flag clicked script.
 They will need to enter the number of seconds they want their time to run.
 This may need to be adjusted as game elements are added and more time is required to complete the game.
 Students should enter enough time to allow players of the game to complete the game before the time runs out, but not so much time that the timer won’t reach zero if players aren’t focused on completing the game.